makeabilitylab/physcomp/arduino/rgb-led-fade.md

 We control the fade step—the *amount* to fade on each `loop()` iteration—with `const int FADE_STEP`.
 With `FADE_STEP=1`, we fade between 768 color combinations (`3*256`).
 By default, `FADE_STEP=5`, which results in 156 color combinations.

+#### Full RGB-based crossfader code

 Here's the code in its entirety:

 <script src="https://gist-it.appspot.com/https://github.com/makeabilitylab/arduino/blob/master/Basics/analogWrite/CrossFadeRGB/CrossFadeRGB.ino?footer=minimal"></script>

+#### RGB-based crossfader videos

-And here's a video showing the code running in the Tinkercad simulator.
+Here are two videos showing the code running on an Arduino Uno.
+First, in the Tinkercad simulator.
 You can see the crossfade colors and a plot of the corresponding `analogWrite` values.

 <iframe width="736" height="414" src="https://www.youtube.com/embed/ZyfHRQFwmeg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Finally, here's a workbench video of the code running on an Arduino Uno:
+Second, a workbench video of the code running on an Arduino Uno:

 <iframe width="736" height="414" src="https://www.youtube.com/embed/zL7xIWHqVaY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>